Junior Bonner: Themes

-The story explores one of Sam Peckinpah's favorite themes – the end of a traditional form of honor and the arrival of modern capitalism on the western frontier.
-In a memorable scene, Ace and Junior escape from the rodeo parade on Junior's horse, ending up at a deserted railway station where they drink and despair at the state of the world and their indigency.
-The film has enjoyed a resurgence of popularity in the mid-2000s because of retrospectives of Sam Peckinpah's work and the screenplay's predictions regarding capitalist development.
+The story explores one of Sam Peckinpah's favorite themes, the end of a traditional form of honor and the arrival of modern capitalism on the western frontier.
+In a memorable scene, Ace and Junior escape from the rodeo parade on Junior's horse, ending up at a deserted railway station, where they drink and despair at the state of the world and their indigency.
+The film enjoyed a resurgence of popularity in the mid-2000s because of retrospectives of Sam Peckinpah's work and the screenplay's predictions regarding capitalist development.

 Production

 In May 1971, weeks after completing Straw Dogs in England, Sam Peckinpah returned to the United States to begin immediate work on Junior Bonner.
 The lyrical screenplay by Jeb Rosebrook, depicting the changing times of society and binding family ties, appealed to Peckinpah's tastes.
-He accepted the project, concerned with being typed as a director of violent action (at the time, The Wild Bunch was his most renowned film and Straw Dogs was in preparation to be released to theaters).
+He accepted the project, concerned with being typed as a director of violent action (at the time, The Wild Bunch was his most renowned film, and Straw Dogs was in preparation to be released to theaters).
 Junior Bonner would be his final attempt to make a low-key, dramatic work in the vein of Noon Wine (1966) and The Ballad of Cable Hogue (1970).

-Filmed on location in Prescott, Arizona, Peckinpah utilized many colorful locales and residents as extras in the film.
+Filmed on location in Prescott, Arizona, Peckinpah used many colorful locales and residents as extras in the film.

 Reception

+Box office

 Released amidst a glut of rodeo-themed films, including The Honkers (1972), J.W.
 Coop (1972) and When the Legends Die (1972), Junior Bonner performed poorly at the box office.
 It earned rentals of $1.9 million in North America and $900,000 in other countries, recording an overall loss of $2,820,000.

-Though the film was unwisely promoted as a typical Steve McQueen action vehicle, critical reception was still fairly good, but not enthusiastic.
-Peckinpah would remark, "I made a film where nobody got shot and nobody went to see it."
-Stinging from the financial failure of Junior Bonner but eager to work with Peckinpah again, McQueen presented him Walter Hill's screenplay to The Getaway, which they would film months after completing Junior Bonner.
-The second collaboration proved to be a financially successful one, as the action film would become one of the biggest box office successes of their careers.
+Although the film was unwisely promoted as a typical Steve McQueen action vehicle, critical reception was still fairly good, but not enthusiastic.
+Peckinpah remarked, "I made a film where nobody got shot and nobody went to see it."
+Stinging from the financial failure of Junior Bonner, but eager to work with Peckinpah again, McQueen presented him Walter Hill's screenplay to The Getaway, which they would film months after completing Junior Bonner.
+The second collaboration proved to be a financially successful one, as the action film became one of the biggest box-office successes of their careers.